rohansanjay/mev/README.md

 ### Using mev-inspect

-[mev-inspect](https://docs.flashbots.net/flashbots-data/mev-inspect-py/overview) is an MEV inspector for Ethereum, that finds miner payments, tokens transfers and profit, swaps and arbitrages, and more for any given block.
+[mev-inspect](https://docs.flashbots.net/flashbots-data/mev-inspect-py/overview) is a Flashbots tool for analyzing historical mev activity on-chain, that finds miner payments, tokens transfers and profit, swaps and arbitrages, and more for any given block.
 The data is stored in a Postgres instance on a local Kubernetes cluster.
 To set up mev-insepct on your local machine, follow the instructions below:

 1. Clone the [mev-inspect-py](https://github.com/flashbots/mev-inspect-py) repo